dcorn-stone/CornWeb/README.md

 # CornWeb

-A simple webserver written in C
+A simple web server written in C